hr21don/Zoom-VideoCall-App/README.md

 We will run the app between two users Adam and Sam.

-Adam: Open's the app within their local browser.
-[S]

-- Enter your Name into the Name Field below.
+Adam: Open's the app within their local browser and enter's their name into the Name field below.[S]

 <img width="814" alt="Zoom" src="https://user-images.githubusercontent.com/91548582/164212820-11c2abe7-27e8-4fb8-ba3b-097011687cf4.PNG">

 Sam : Open's the app within a incognito tab or in a seperate browser.
 [S]

+- Enter's their name into the Name field below.
 - Copy the ID from Adam and Paste  it's content into 'ID to call' field below.

 ```